Using With Flakes

 You can also add this to the direnv

 configuration of the project.
-Just make sure the following line is in .envrc
+Make sure the following line is in .envrc

 :

-Note that instead of referring to a directory on local file system that includes the flake.nix
+Note that instead of referring to a directory on the local file system that includes the flake.nix

 or git: